NikitaZosimov/frontend-project-44/README.md

 ---

 # **1. Brain-even**
-> ##Rules: You will be shown a random number and need to answer "yes" if the number is even, or "no" if the number is odd.
+> **Rules**: You will be shown a random number and need to answer "yes" if the number is even, or "no" if the number is odd.
 The game is played until three wins, if a mistake is made, the game ends and you can try again.

 <a href="https://asciinema.org/a/b5BpLarqV8EFkIdB1B1rFYPxJ" target="_blank"><img src="https://asciinema.org/a/b5BpLarqV8EFkIdB1B1rFYPxJ.svg" /></a>